Young People had an opportunity to immerse themselves in Science & Technology

 Representation in science is imperative for creating solutions that are reflective of the diversity within communities.
-Young people represent a generation of innovative thinkers, whose voices add value to the global science community, however, are unfortunately not always heard.
+Young people represent a generation of innovative thinkers, whose voices in science add value to the global science community, however, are unfortunately not always heard.

 “There’s a fallacy that because science is objective, it’s completely devoid of our input and the reality is, we are reflected in the science that we do.
 If it’s the same types of people doing science, you miss out on different kinds of perspectives and the kinds of science that we can do.” – Dr Tolullah Oni

 Throughout the two weeks at the 61st London Youth International Science Forum (LIYSF), 500 young people between the ages of 16-21, representing 75 different countries and territories had the opportunity to immerse themselves in the world of science and technology.
-More importantly, they were encouraged to engage and be part of the conversation inspired by distinguished and world class scientists in the likes of Professor Sir Nigel Shadbolt and Professor Dame Jocelyn Bell Burnell.
+More importantly, they were encouraged to engage and be part of the conversation inspired by distinguished and world-class scientists in the likes of Professor Sir Nigel Shadbolt and Professor Dame Jocelyn Bell Burnell.